LovesTha/LovesTha.github.io/aboutme.md

 If you want to be a better person read along.

 Or help out by commenting.
-Comments about things you think I'm wrong about or areas to look into deeper are expecially welcome.
+Comments about things you think I'm wrong about or areas to look into deeper are especially welcome.

 The best comments are about ways you've tackled something similar successfully in your own life.